FACT-Finder-Web-Components/documentation/markdown/3.x/en/ff-filter-cloud.md

 ## Filter click
 There is only one delegated `click` listener for the filter elements and it is attached to `ff-filter-cloud` itself.
 Click events on filter items bubble up to `ff-filter-cloud` and are processed there.
 By default, clicking on a filter item removes it.
-Users can attach their own `click` listener and call `event.stopPropagation()` to prevent default behavior.
+You can attach your own `click` listener and call `event.stopPropagation()` to prevent default behavior.
 See the example below that shows how to create a filter element with clickable 'x' button:
 ```html
 <style>